 Is Fish Oil Bad for Gout?

-At least one study concluded that omega-3 polyunsaturated fatty acids found in oily fish are associated with a significant decrease in the risk of gout flares.
+At least one study, using data from the Boston University Online Gout Study, concluded that omega-3 polyunsaturated fatty acids found in oily fish are associated with a significant decrease in the risk of gout flares.

 It found that the consumption of oily fish by gout patients lowered their risk of recurrent gout flares by as much as 33% largely due to the anti-inflammatory effects of EPA and DHA.